jblayter/SDM-Playbook/strategy/vision-to-direction.md

 #### Outcome
 1. What specific business outcome are we trying to achieve with this initiative?
-2. How will we know if we’ve succeeded, what’s the measurable indicator?
+2. How will we know if we've succeeded, what's the measurable indicator?
 3. If we could only achieve one outcome from this vision, what would it be?
 4. What is the minimum viable outcome that still delivers value?